joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/04/05/us/midwest-food-bank-rubys-pantry.html

 **3 Dead After High Winds Topple Tree During Easter Egg Hunt in Germany**\
-`A 21-year-old woman, her baby and a 16-year-old girl were killed after a nearly 100-foot tree fell in a wooded area in northeast Germany, the police said.`\
+`A 21-year-old woman, her baby and a 16-year-old girl were killed after a nearly 100-foot tree fell in a wooded area in northern Germany, the police said.`\
 https://nytimes.com/2026/04/05/us/germany-easter-egg-hunt-tree-kills-3.html

 **Gray Skies but Pastels Aplenty at the Easter Parade**\